Persian Cats and Hypertrophic Cardiomyopathy HCM

 Dr. Cothran has been conducting research into HCM since 2008.

-Pelaqita Persian cats will be offering a six (6) year guarantee for HCM as an addendum to our written health/genetic guarantee to our Persian kitten buyers.
+Pelaqita Persians offers a six (6) year guarantee for HCM as an addendum to our written health/genetic guarantee to our Persian kitten buyers.

 Additionally, I make a donation to the Persian HCM fund, in the name of each kitten sold.
-The new Persian kitten owner will receive notification from the Winn Feline Foundation of the donation made in the name of their kitten.
+The new Persian kitten owner will receive notification from EveryCat (formerly known as - Winn Feline Foundation) of the donation made in the name of their kitten.

 What Can You Do?

-All cat lovers and Persian cat breeders should make a monetary donation to the Persian HCM Fund via the Winn Feline Foundation website to fund the necessary research.
+All cat lovers and Persian cat breeders should make a monetary donation to the Persian HCM Fund via the Every Cat Foundation website to fund the necessary research.